-1.5.2 Capacitor Audio Coupling My initial thoughts here were: "Let's be careful and use non polarized caps".
+1.5.2 Capacitor Audio Coupling

+My initial thoughts here were: "Let's be careful and use non polarized caps".
 I bought some 0.22uf and 0.022uf polyester film capacitors at Electronics Plus, the local radioshack replacement, and tried them.
 No sound.
-After adjusting the connectors on the amp (which were admittedly loose - it's easy $^2\mathrm{A}$ third option would' ve been to use a second set of batteries, but that would be laborious. to push them back on the amplifier if you are not careful) I found that the capacitors didn't work.
+After adjusting the connectors on the amp (which were admittedly loose - it's easy to push them back on the amplifier if you are not careful) I found that the capacitors didn't work.
 One problem was evident in the oscope.
 I only used one capacitor on the + output of the speaker amp, but the Amp biases the signal 6 volts.
 So I needed two.
 After that was resolved, the signal came through on the output of the capacitor, as viewed on the scope, however there was no sound output.
 I tried the safe way.
-It's time to break some rules.
+It's time to break some rules

 I grabbed some 1uf (electrolytic polarized) caps I had, and tried these.
 Again, no sound.
 Not giving up, I grabbed some 1000uf 'lytics, and tried once more.
 Now it worked.

-1.5.3 Impedance / ESR of capacitors failing to pass enough power of signal Capacitors are rated for impedance.
-Some data sheets also call this ESR, it appears after a quick look.
-It's either in there as impedance or ESR.
-It's not initially an issue if you are using the capacitor as a DC reservoir, but if you use it in an AC coupling situation then things get interesting.
+1.5.3 Impedance / ESR of capacitors failing to pass enough power of signal not initially an issue if you are using the capacitor as a DC reservoir, but if you use it in an AC coupling situation then things get interesting.
 A high impedance, or ESR will block what a low one won't.
 In this example, it's as simple as the Amplfier either being able to power a speaker or not.
 Higher capacity caps will have lower impedance.
 See the picture.
 Other brands put impedance in a graph, or just call it impedance.